chemzqm/reactive-lite/doc/interpolation.md

 The only thing have to do is prefix the attribute with `model.`

 For the interpolation with filter like `first | uppercase`, just wrap the result like:

 ``` js
 function (model, filter) {
   return filter.uppercase(model.first)
 }
 ```

-Parsing the reactive attributes from function is also quite simple, just find the function and `toString()`, by using a regex `/\bthis\.([\w_$]+)\b(?!([\w$_]|\s*\())`, it can get all the attributes used by `this.attribute`.
+The logic of parsing reactive attributes from function is also quite simple, just find the function and `toString()`, by using a regex `/\bthis\.([\w_$]+)\b(?!([\w$_]|\s*\())`, it can get all the attributes used by `this.attribute`.

 For the attribute used by the form `this.['attribute']`, reactive would not be noticed.